Daria Guidetti

 Daria Guidetti (born 1978) is an Italian astrophysicist linked to the INAF.
 She studied astronomy at the University of Bologna and is a member of the astronomy club at Montelupo Fiorentino (Gruppo Astrofili Montelupo).
 The Minor Planet Center credits her with the co-discovery of two asteroids, 34004 Gregorini and 49443 Marcobondi, discovered at the Montelupo Observatory (108) in 1998 and 2000, in collaboration with Italian astronomers Maura Tombelli and Egisto Masotti, respectively.

-At the end of 2016, she made her debut as correspondent at the stadium for the sports TV show Quelli che il calcio, airing on Rai 2, to follow Empoli Football Club matches.
-In 2018, she made her debut as author and presenter of the TV program Destinazione spazio (Destination Space) on the local TV station Reteconomy.
+At the end of 2016, she made her debut as a correspondent at the stadium for the sports TV show Quelli che il calcio, airing on Rai 2, to follow Empoli Football Club matches.
+In 2018, she made her debut as author and presenter of the TV programme Destinazione spazio (Destination Space) on the local TV station Reteconomy.